Table of Contents

 Steph Sperber: Actively Learn.

 Jenn Breisacher: There you go.
 Yes.
 Again, one of the first people that was like, “I’ll do it, I’ve got it” and jumped in.
 Great video.
 We wound up with 39 of them, which was fantastic.
 People were just jumping in and helping one another.
 Towards the end, people were like, “well, what about this?”, but nobody knew about that.
-So, just grabbing them from YouTube and putting them in there and it was a whole thing, but they are all still there under “units” if you want to take a look at them.
+So, just grabbing them from YouTube and putting them in there and it was a whole thing.

 But one of the things that I think struck me the most in terms of classroom engagement ideas.
 Obviously, we help each other a lot in that group and the tone changed from week to week.
 It went from oh my gosh, what are we going to do to I can’t possibly do this too well, how are you doing it?
 It’s just like every week the conversation in there changed.